aai-institute/practical-ai-act/docs/showcase/index.md

     This is a **fictional use case** created solely for demonstration and educational purposes.
 It is not a real deployment and should not be interpreted as a commercial or operational system.
 It does not represent any real recruitment system or policy and should not be used for making real-world hiring decisions.

-## Use Case: Salary Compatability Prediction for Recruitment
+## Use Case: Salary Compatibility Prediction for Recruitment

 ### Business Context